 scales to large numbers of timers.
 The other important feature of this timer

-class is that the Action
+class is that the Action actionPerformed method runs

 on the event-dispatching thread.
 As a result, you don't have to bother with an

-explicit invokeLater
+explicit invokeLater call.

-package.
+java.util package.
 Like

-class, the main java.util
+the Swing Timer class, the main java.util timer class

-.
+is called Timer.
 (We'll call it the "utility Timer

-class" to differentiate from the Swing Timer
+class" to differentiate from the Swing Timer class.)
+Instead of

-objects, the utility Timer
+scheduling Action objects, the utility Timer class

-schedules instances of a class called TimerTask
+schedules instances of a class called TimerTask.

 The utility timer facility has a different division of